cs480x-21c/final/README.md

 We color coded the map to the number of dead due to this covid pandamic and added three different visualizations to interact with the original map.

+Code
+---
+All the html, javascript, and json files are the code we wrote from scratch.

 External Libraries
 ---
 D3js.v4 & D3js.v6